The New England Journal of Medicine May 12, 2022

 Multicenter, US

-Population Pregnant women with mild chronic hypertension (systolic BP 140–159 mm Hg or diastolic BP 90–104 mm Hg) at less than 23 weeks gestation.
+Population Pregnant women with known or newly diagnosed mild chronic hypertension (blood pressure <160/110 mm Hg) carrying a singleton fetus at less than 23 weeks of gestation.

-Intervention Antihypertensive therapy targeted to a blood pressure goal of <140/90 mm Hg.
+Intervention Active antihypertensive therapy (primarily utilizing labetalol or nifedipine) targeted to maintain maternal blood pressure below 140/90 mm Hg.

-Comparator Usual care, where antihypertensive therapy was withheld unless blood pressure reached severe levels (≥160/105 mm Hg).
+Comparator Usual care (control strategy), where antihypertensive therapy was withheld unless severe hypertension developed (systolic blood pressure ≥160 mm Hg or diastolic blood pressure ≥105 mm Hg).

-Outcome Composite of pre-eclampsia with severe features, medically indicated preterm birth at <35 weeks' gestation, placental abruption, or fetal/neonatal death.
+Outcome A composite outcome of preeclampsia with severe features, medically indicated preterm birth at less than 35 weeks of gestation, placental abruption, or fetal or neonatal death.

 Study Limitations